uhasker/getting-things-done-in-next-js/src/chapter1/02-primitive-data-types.md

 You can do simple logic using the logical operators `&&` (which denotes **and**), `||` (which denotes **or**) and `!` (which denotes **not**).

 The `&&` (_and_) operator takes two values and evaluates to `true` only if both values are `true`.
-Otherwise it evaluates to `false`:
+Otherwise, it evaluates to `false`:

 ```js
 console.log(true && true); // true